CSCC Awards & Grants

 Winner Statement

-Dr. Lawrence de Koning is the recipient of the 2025 CSCC Award for Research Excellence.
-This award is presented to an individual or group as a mark of recognition of their contribution to research directly or indirectly related to clinical chemistry in Canada.
+Dr. Lei Fu is the recipient of the 2026 CSCC Award for Research Excellence.
+This award is presented to an individual or group for their contribution to research directly or indirectly related to clinical chemistry in Canada.

 Past Winners